mikfire/brewtarget/android/README.md

 * Download the Qt offline installer from http://www.qt.io/download-open-source/#section-2 for Android and your OS + bitness.
-* Run the offline installer and install somewhere that makes sense (eg: ~/Qt5.4.1)
+* Run the offline installer and install somewhere that makes sense (eg: ~/Qt5.4.1).
+  I recommend only installing the android stuff (arm and atom), not the desktop stuff.
+But it's your hard drive.

 ##Environment
 * You will need to set two environmental variables: ANDROID\_NDK and